thegloballandlady/Germany-rainfall-dashboard/README.md

 Dashboards and Insights
 The following dashboards were created in Power BI to visualize and analyze the data:

-Minimum and Maximum Latitude by City
+* Minimum and Maximum Latitude by City
 Displays the geographic spread of cities, emphasizing latitude variation and its influence on climatic patterns.

-Climate Type Each Month
+* Climate Type Each Month
 Maps monthly climate types for each city, showcasing seasonal variations and patterns.

-Humidity by City
+* Humidity by City
 Highlights average humidity levels for each city, providing insights into regional moisture conditions.

-Average Temperature and Rainfall by City
+* Average Temperature and Rainfall by City
 Displays the relationship between temperature and rainfall for each city, offering a comprehensive view of climatic conditions.

-Maximum Rainfall Monthly by City
+*Maximum Rainfall Monthly by City
 Identifies cities with the highest monthly rainfall, helping understand extreme weather patterns.

-Climate Type by City
+* Climate Type by City
 Categorizes cities based on their predominant climate type, providing a spatial overview of climate classifications.

-Average Rainfall Every Month
+*Average Rainfall Every Month
 Analyzes monthly rainfall trends across all cities, offering insights into seasonal precipitation variations.

-Monthly Temperature Rating
+* Monthly Temperature Rating
 Assigns a rating to monthly temperature trends, categorizing them as low, moderate, or high for better comparative analysis.

-Tools Used
+### Tools Used
+---
 Excel: Data cleaning and preparation
 Power BI: Data transformation, visualization, and analysis Key Findings